CM4all/passage/doc/index.rst

   - ``url``: an absolute HTTP URL
   - ``query``: a table containing names and values of query parameters

+* :samp:`error([MESSAGE])`: send an error response to the client.
+  Takes an optional error message parameter.
+If a message is provided, it will be included in the error response.
+This allows the handler to explicitly return an error status without raising a Lua exception.

 Returning without an action from the handler function (i.e. returning :samp:`nil`) is considered a silent success.